 The Benefits of Combining Wrestling and BJJ Coaching Techniques

-There aren’t really many reasons why a wrestler would ever train Jiu-Jitsu to improve his wrestling unless he wanted to switch from classic wrestling to MMA.
+There aren’t many reasons why a wrestler would ever train Jiu-Jitsu to improve his wrestling unless he wanted to switch from classic wrestling to MMA.
 Those in wrestling cannot use submissions or work on their backs in their wrestling match.

 BJJ fighters who combine their training with wrestling will greatly enhance their fights.
 Their throwdowns will become much better, as will their dominance in the upper position.